SKempin/simple-fading-testimonials-widget/README.txt

 == Description ==

-The Simple Fading Testimonials Widget enables easy to add revolving and fading testimonials through the widget areas.
+The Simple Fading Testimonials Widget enables easy to add revolving and fading testimonials through the widget area.

 == Installation ==